go-ozzo/ozzo-validation/README.md

 Struct validation is perhaps the most common use case for data validation.
 Typically, validation is needed after a struct is populated with the client-side data.
-You can use `validation.StructRules` to specify how struct fields should be validated, and then call `StructRules.Validate()` to perform validation when needed.
+You can use `validation.StructRules` to specify how struct fields should be validated, and then call `StructRules.Validate()` to perform the validation.

 For example,